SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_(manifest.json)_be0cf40.md

 </td>
 <td valign="top">

-If an app has been generated from a template, this attribute is filled automatically by the generation tool \(SAP Web IDE\):
+If an app has been generated from a template, this attribute is filled automatically by the generation tool \(that is, SAP Fiori tools in SAP Business Application Studio\):

 -   `id`: Mandatory ID of the template from which the app was generated